Johan Karlberg: Chinese Career 2009-2014

+Macau Career & Director debut 2020s

 In 2020, Johan continued with acting in Macau, he played his first star role of Sebastian in the 2021 Macanese rotoscoping film "Macao 2525".
 He made his directing debut in the Blade Runner inspired movie “The Edge Of human“ where he played the role of an Android hunter with a troublesome past.
 He was nominated at BCT Benevento cinema e televisione in Italy for his latest movie Return To Earth - Macau Sci-fi (2023) and he came in 4th place out of 15 finalists.

+Voice Acting for Anwa Clay & Angels Sky

+In 2021 Johan created his own company called Macao Rotoscoping Movies, he changed the name later to Macao Movies in 2025, he teamed up with Angela Lao and Lucy Sao Wa Iao in 2022, a duo of Mother and Daughter owner of the companies Angels Sky known for 2d animation and Anwa Clay known for claymation artist located in Macau.
+He debuted his voice acting career in the Angel’s News World Series that was part of the franchise Andrew’s Parallel Worlds.
+Together they collaborated and helped each other in both Macao Movies and Anwa Clay several animated short films, including the Slamdance Award Winner Never Fall in Love.
+They are still co working today.